Belthasaran/rhplay/README.md

 A. USB2SNES functionality requires having a USB connection to your SNES already established, and you must have a USB2SNES server accessible to the local host.
 By default this is expected to be available on port 64213.
 This is configured in the USB2SNES websocket URL setting after opening the application.

 If you use the CrowdControl app from [crowdcontrol.live](https://crowdcontrol.live/)  while playing a USB2SNES enabled game with the SNES hardware connected: Crowdcontrol currently has a usb2snes server that listen on ws://localhost:64213 -  As soon as you select  Super Mario World  in the CrowdControl app  with the USB2SNES option, and then provide a rom within the CrowdControl app.
 The app provides a usb2snes host server.

+At this time; the CrowdControl app's usb2snes server is the only Usb2snes server app tested.
+Your other options such as QUSB2Snes do not necessarily work with this tool.
+QUSB2SNES contains differences from the original usb2snes server which might cause problems.

 There can only be one USB2SNES server running on your PC at a time  that controls the  SNES over a USB port.
 The USB port is exclusive access.
 This is not an issue if you do not run both apps at the same time, but  We do want to be able to run both apps at the same time, so we can simply have our app always running and not conflict with any CrowdControl session the user wishes to run..